konishdutta/konishdutta.github.io/chess_ai/index.md

 # Teaching machines to beat me in chess

-I'm ~1800–1900 on Lichess Rapid and I’ve always wanted to train a chess engine that can consistently beat me.^[Ambition check: I’ll start with a tiny model and 8×8 board, then scale.]
+I'm ~1800–1900 on Lichess Rapid and I’ve always wanted to train a chess engine that can consistently beat me.<span class="sidenote">Ambition check: start with a tiny model and scale.</span>

 ## Project goals
 *